r0x0r/m3ucopy/README.md

   --rename, -r          Renames files in the target directory according to
                         this pattern <artist> - <title>.

-  --numbering, -n       Add numbering to rename files, so that the rename
+  --numbering, -n       Add numbering to new file names, so that the rename
                         pattern becomes <#> <artist> - <title>.
 Requires --rename option.